Pinku531680/warden/README.md

 </p>

 ## **Core Execution Planes**
-Warden’s architecture is split into three decoupled services, each optimizing for a specific operational bottleneck—ingestion throughput, data simulation, or low-latency prediction.
+Warden’s architecture is split into three decoupled services, each optimizing for a specific operational bottleneck — ingestion throughput, data simulation, or low-latency prediction.

 ### 1. High-Velocity Ingestion Gateway (`warden-backend`)